The stochastic $p$-Laplace equation on $\mathbb{R}^d$: Abstract

 \section{Abstract}

-We study the stochastic $p$-Laplace evolution equation on $\mathbb{R}^d$ with square integrable random initial data for arbitrary $1<p<\infty$ and arbitrary space dimension $d\in\na$.
+We show well-posedness of the $p$-Laplace evolution equation on $\mathbb{R}^d$ with square integrable random initial data for arbitrary $1<p<\infty$ and arbitrary space dimension $d\in\na$.
 The noise term on the right-hand side of the equation may be additive or multiplicative.
-The challenge of the stochastic $p$-Laplace equation in the whole space lies in the absence of Poincar\'{e}'s inequality and certain Sobolev space embeddings.
-Due to a lack of coercivity of the $p$-Laplace operator in the whole space, the possibility to apply the classical monotonicity method is limited to certain values of $1<p<\infty$ and also depends on the space dimension $d$.
-For additive noise, we show existence using a time discretization and obtain well-posedness in the framework of a Gelfand triple that is independent of Sobolev space embeddings.
+Due to a lack of coercivity of the $p$-Laplace operator in the whole space, the possibility to apply well-known existence and uniqueness theorems in the classical functional setting is limited to certain values of $1<p<\infty$ and also depends on the space dimension $d$.
+We propose a framework of functional spaces which is independent of Sobolev space embeddings and space dimension.
+For additive noise, we show existence using a time discretization.
 Then, a fixed-point argument yields the result for multiplicative noise.